conmulligan/JailbreakDetector.swift/README.md

 A super simple, configurable and (optionally) verbose jailbreak detector for iOS.

-JailbreakDetector isn't designed to prevent apps from running on jailbroken devices, or even detect jailbreaks with 100% accuracy.
-Instead, it focuses on detecting some common signs of a jailbreak, allows you to interrogate the results to determine why a jailbreak a suspected, and
+`JailbreakDetector` isn't designed to prevent apps from running on jailbroken devices, or even detect jailbreaks with 100% accuracy.
+Instead, it focuses on detecting some common signs of a jailbreak, and allows you to interrogate the results to determine why a jailbreak is suspected (which may be useful when debugging unexpected behaviour on jailbroken devices).

+You can also customize the jailbreak detector's behaviour using `JailbreakDetectorConfiguration` for greater control over which parts of the system are probed.

 ## Getting Started